 It is extremely important to review and complete your child’s emergency card.
 Please be sure all phone numbers are accurate and up to date.
 Notify the school immediately should your contact information change.

 Parents are asked to evaluate their students for symptoms of illness each day before sending them to school.
 If your child has any of the following symptoms, please do not send them to school: fever greater than or equal to 100.4, cough, difficulty breathing, loss of sense of taste or smell, sore throat, nasal congestion/nasal discharge, nausea, vomiting, diarrhea, muscle aches, fatigue, chills, or headache.

-If your child has been exposed to someone who has tested positive and it's been determined that he/she is a close contact, your child will need to quarantine at home.
-The guidelines we follow for quarantining have been established by Prince William Health District.
-If your child is a close contact, please call me so I can review these options with you.
+If your child has been exposed to someone who has tested positive and it's been determined that he/she is a close contact, your child will need to quarantine at home for 14 days and may return to in-person learning on day 15 providing they have no symptoms.

 Beth Antonucci, RN

 See below to access the daily home screening questionnaire for PWCS students:

 Our Bristow Run Panthers have been very busy this past month making some spectacular artwork!
 Every student did a fantastic job creating a unique self-portrait!
 3rd through 5th grade continued the portrait theme by making some colorful and wacky abstract portraits.